 Make sure to check out all of the fun and informative programs that are happening right here in Brooklyn, too!
 We have a host of events and programs that compliment what happens at Washington Square and showcase our own unique school spirit.
 Annual events such as Brooklyn Bash, Club Fest, and the Tandon Kickoff are hosted in Brooklyn each year and are open to all NYU students!

-All International students are required to attend International Student Orientation with the Office of Global Services (OGS).
+All International students are REQUIRED to attend International Student Orientation with the Office of Global Services (OGS).
 Check out the OGS website for more information.
 The international student orientation for new incoming students will take place on Friday, January 25, 2019 from 5:00 - 7:00 PM.

 First-Year Dialogue is a program inspired by the educational paradigm i2e that brings innovation, invention and entrepreneurship to the NYU Tandon School of Engineering and academic experience.
 Over the years as Tandon has transformed into a hub for Technology in Service to Society, and launched its premier MakerSpace, the first-year dialogue has aligned with these important School priorities.
 Over the summer all incoming students read a text chosen to explore a particular theme that showcases alignment with this paradigm and the school’s mission.